onera/cwipi/doc/sphinx/source/client_server_cwipi/client_server_cwipi.rst

 Client-Server
 #############

+Since version 1.0, CWIPI offers a client-server mode that enables coupling between closed-source software that might have different MPI implementations.
+Communications between client and server are based on TCP/IP sockets.
+The servers communicate using MPI protocol running the classical implementation of the library.
+Note that this mode might degrade severely CWIPI's performance.
+For now, this mode has a separate C/C++ and Python API, albeit very similar to the full MPI mode ; in fact these two APIs may be fused in future versions.
+A Fortran interface might be developed upon request.

+.. **Maybe ne pas commencer par dire que c'est naze, non? ^^**
+..
 Client-Server CWIPI is a degenerate mode of the new version of CWIPI in terms of performance.
-It has been developped upon user request to couple closed-source software with specific MPI implementations hindering compatibility to other software.
+..
+It has been developed upon user request to couple closed-source software with specific MPI implementations hindering compatibility to other software.
 Communications between client and server are based on TCP/IP sockets.
+..
 The servers communicate using MPI protocol running the classical implementation of the library.
-The API's of this mode and the new CWIPI version are broadly similar.
+..
+The API of this mode and the new CWIPI version are broadly similar.

-There is a Python interface for this mode.
-A Fortran might be developped upon request.
+..
+There is a also Python interface for this mode.
+A Fortran might be developed upon request.

-Doing ``export CWP_TCP_IP_VERBOSE=1`` allows to print more information about the client server exchanges for debugging.
+One can enable the verbose mode with ``export CWP_TCP_IP_VERBOSE=1`` to get more information about the client-server exchanges, which proves useful for debugging.

 Example
 =======

 The aim is to couple *code 1* and *code 2*.
 The client-server mode is used because the MPI version of those codes is different.
-Let *code 1* will be executing on 4 MPI ranks and *code 2* on 3 MPI ranks.
-As shown on the figure bellow, user written code is the **client**.
+Let *code 1* will be running on 4 MPI ranks and *code 2* on 3 MPI ranks.
+As shown on the figure below, user written code is the **client**.
 CWIPI itself will be running on the **server** side.
-Therefore each server needs to be launch on the same number of MPI ranks as its client counterpart.
+Therefore each server needs to be launched on the same number of MPI ranks as its client counterpart.

 .. image:: ./images/client_server.png
    :scale: 50%

-If *code 1* sends an interpolated field to *code 2*, the client of *code 1* send an TCP-IP message to its server counterpart to opperate the field exchange.
+If *code 1* sends an interpolated field to *code 2*, the client of *code 1* send a TCP-IP message to its server counterpart to operate the field exchange.
-At the same moment the client of *code 2* aks its server to retreive the field sent by *code 1*.
+At the same moment the client of *code 2* asks its server to retrieve the field sent by *code 1*.
 The server of *code 2* will then send the field in a TCP-IP message to the client of *code 2*.

 Server
 ======

-This section will give some information on how to launch the server.
-Once CWIPI build with ``CWP_ENABLE_CLIENT_SERVER=ON``, in the ``bin`` folder a executable file ``cwp_server`` is generated.
-This is the file that has to be launched to launch a server.
+This section shows how to launch the server.
+Once CWIPI builds with ``CWP_ENABLE_CLIENT_SERVER=ON``, an executable file ``cwp_server`` is generated and placed in the ``bin`` folder.
+This is the executable that needs to be launched to start a server.
-It is up to the user to choose the TCP port range on which the server will listen to the client (default 49100 to 49150) using ``-p``.
+It is up to the user to choose the TCP port range on which the server will listen to the client using ``-p`` (default 49100 to 49150).
-The code name for wich this server is lauched has to be given using ``-cn``.
+The code name for which this server is launched has to be given using ``-cn``.
-This data is used by ``cwp_server`` to write a configuration file with the ``hostname/port``.
+This data is used by ``cwp_server`` to write a configuration file containing the ``hostname/port``.
 The client executables should be able to access this file.
 Indeed, it will read it to know on which server port to connect.
 The path and name of this configuration file is set using ``-c``.
 Here is how the servers for the example above should be launched:

 .. code:: bash